strinking/futaba/JOURNAL_PATHS.md

 ### Journal cog
 * `/journal/channel/add` - When a journal output channel is added.
 Attributes: `channel: discord.TextChannel, path: str, recursive: bool`
 * `/journal/channel/remove` - When a journal output channel is removed.
 Attributes: `channel: discord.TextChannel, path: str`

+### Moderation
+Actually handled in the tracking cog.
+This behavior is in the middle of changing.
+All attributes (will) have `member: discord.Member`, `reason: Optional[str]`, `cause: discord.Member`.
+* `/moderation/member/kick` - A member was kicked.
+TODO
+* `/moderation/member/ban` - A member was banned.
+TODO
+* `/moderation/member/softban` - A member was soft-banned.
+TODO
+* `/moderation/member/unban` - A member was unbanned.
+TODO

 ### Welcome cog
 * `/welcome/member/agree` - Member agrees to the rules.
 Attributes: `user: discord.Member`